rust-stuco/lectures/week7/slides.md

 ---

 # **Crate Highlights**

 ---

-# Rand
+# `Rand`

 The standard library includes many things but a random number generator isn't one of them*

-* Rand is the defacto crate for:
-    * Generate random numbers
-    * Create distributions
-    * Provides randomness related algorithms (like vector shuffling)

 ```Rust
 use rand::prelude::*;